nisanthchunduru/dmarc_inspector/README.md

 # dmarc_inspector

-Looks up DMARC policy of a domain
+A ruby gem to look up the DMARC policy of any domain

 ## Usage

-To look up dmarc policy of a domain
+To look up DMARC policy of a domain

 ```ruby
 dmarc_inspector = DMARCInspector.new('yahoo.com')